 Our approach to evaluation design is rooted in our overall organization mission of “helping the people who help people.”
 We base our approach to each project on the concepts of public justice, empowerment, and mutual respect while using an ecological framework.
 An ecological framework values input from all stakeholders from various settings such as students in classrooms, principals and other administrators, community leaders, and policy makers.
 It examines individuals and communities within their contexts to determine weaknesses and strengths regarding the ‘person-fit’ environment, and recognizes the multiple influences (e.g., political, economic, cultural) occurring within each setting.
-Our evaluation plan consists of the following general steps:
+BSRI also works individually with all clients to determine whether evaluation services constitute human subjects research and whether Institutional Review Board (IRB) approval is needed or preferred.
+Our evaluation plan consists of the following general steps with stakeholder input at the forefront:

 1. Stakeholder Input